LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/ex-4.rst

 Exercise 4
 ==========

-This lesson we will practice how to do data classification and aggregation in Geopandas.
+This lesson we will practice how to do data classification and aggregation in Geopandas and making nicemaps with ``gmaps``

 - Don't forget to check out the [hints for this lesson's exercise](exercise-4-hints.html) if you're having trouble.